P ≠ NP Proof

 unpublished, available: http://cstheory.stackexchange.com/questions/5004/are-runtime-bounds-in-p-decidable-answer-no

-[19] A. L. Barbosa, NP Ë P/poly, unpublished, available: http://www.andrebarbosa.eti.br/NP_is_not_in_P-Poly_Proof_Eng.pdf
+[19] A. L. Barbosa, NP Ë P/poly Proof, unpublished, available: http://www.andrebarbosa.eti.br/NP_is_not_in_P-Poly_Proof_Eng.pdf

 [20] From Wikipedia, the free

-encyclopedia, “Zermelo Set Theory”, unpublished,
+encyclopedia, “Zermelo-Fraenkel Set Theory”, unpublished,

-available: http://en.wikipedia.org/wiki/Zermelo_set_theory
+available: http://en.wikipedia.org/wiki/Zermelo-Fraenkel_set_theory

 André Luiz Barbosa – Goiânia